etcd-io/etcd/Documentation/learning/api.md

 * Key, Range_End - The key range to fetch.
 * Limit - the maximum number of keys returned for the request.
 When limit is set to 0, it is treated as no limit.
 * Revision - the point-in-time of the key-value store to use for the range.
-If revision is less or equal to zero, the range is over the latest key-value store If the revision is compacted, ErrCompacted is returned as a response.
+If revision is less or equal to zero, the range is over the latest key-value store.
+If the revision is compacted, ErrCompacted is returned as a response.
 * Sort_Order - the ordering for sorted requests.
 * Sort_Target - the key-value field to sort.
 * Serializable - sets the range request to use serializable member-local reads.
 By default, Range is linearizable; it reflects the current consensus of the cluster.
 For better performance and availability, in exchange for possible stale reads, a serializable range request is served locally without needing to reach consensus with other nodes in the cluster.